QuincyOliech/skinopatra/README.md

 # Skinopatra
 Welcome to Skinopatra, a skincare brand that has cautiously created idea of conveying nature to your doorstep.We trust that nobody ought to need to trade off their wellbeing for beauty.
 ## Goals
-Implement a mini web app to practice components, props, state, events, and data fetching in react Implement all CRUD methods
+* Implement a mini web app to practice components, props, state, events, and data fetching in react.
+* Implement all CRUD methods.
 ## SetUp Instruction
 For this project, you’ll be building out a React application that displays a list of available products, among other features.Text editor used is Visual Studio Code.
 ## Requirements